OnTitansShoulder/ontitansshoulder.github.io/docs/Dev-Tools-Reference/Splunk/Splunk-References.md

 In the search, `= !=` can be used on numeral and String values; `> >= < <=` can be used on numeral values only.

+#### Tags

+**Tags** are Knowledge Objects allow you to designate **descriptive names** for `key-value` pairs.

+It is useful when you have logs that multiple fields may have the same value(s) you want to filter with.
+Then you can tag those fields with the same tag name and in future searches do filter with the tag name.

+Tags are **value-specific** and are case-sensitive.
+When you tag a key-value pair you are associating a tag with that pair.
+When the field appears with another value then it is not tagged with this tag name.

+Do NOT tag a field having **infinite possible values**.

+Steps: in a Splunk search, click on an event and see the list of key=vlaue pairs and in actions dropdown select `Edit Tags` to add new tags (comma separated).

+To search with tags, enter `tag=<tag_name>`.
+For example, `index=security tag=SF` matches all fields that are tagged with that value.
+To limit a tag to a field do `tag::<field>=<tag_name>`

+Read more about tags in [doc page](https://docs.splunk.com/Documentation/Splunk/8.1.2/Knowledge/TagandaliasfieldvaluesinSplunkWeb){target=_blank}

+#### Event Type

+**Event Type** allows saving a search's **definition** and use the definition in another search to **highlight** matching events.
+It is good for **categorizing events** based on search terms.
+The priority settings affects the display order of returned results.

+Steps: after a search, save as "Event Type" and use it in another search with `eventtype`.
+For example, `index=web sourcetype=access_combined eventtype=purchase_strategy`

 ### Knowledge Objects

 **Knowledge Objects** are like some tools to help **discover and analyze data**, which include data interpretation, classification, enrichment, normalization, and search-time-mapping of knowledge (Data Models).

 Saved Searches, Reports, Alerts, and Dashboards are all Knowledge Objects.

+#### Field Extractor

+The **Field Extractor** allows to use a GUI to extract fields that **persist as Knowledge Objects** and make them reusable in searches.

+It is useful if the information from events are **badly structured** (not in some `key=value` fashion), such as simple statements in a natural language but contains useful information in a specific **pattern**.

+Fields extracted are **specific** to a `host, source, or sourcetype` and are **persistent**.
+Two different ways a field extractor can use: **regex** and **delimiters**:

+- **regex**: using regular expression, work well when having unstructured data and events to extract fields from
+- **delimiters**: a delimiter such as comma, space, or any char.
+Use it for things like CSV files

+Three ways to access a field extractor:
+    - Settings -> Fields
+    - The field sidebar during a search
+    - From an event's actions menu (easiest)

+Read more from the [docs page](http://docs.splunk.com/Documentation/Splunk/latest/Knowledge/AboutSplunkregularexpressions){target=_blank} for Splunk regex.

+#### Field Aliases

+**Field Aliases** give you a way to **normalize data** over **multiple sources**.

+For example, when aggregating results from multiple sources or indexes, but the data logged may have fields with different names such as url, uurl, dest_url, service_url, etc. which all refers to the same thing.
+Then this tool is handy.

+You can create one or more aliases to any **extracted field** and can apply them to [lookup](#lookups).

+- Steps: Settings -> Fields -> Field aliases (add new)
+    - set destination app
+    - name (choose a meaningful name for the new field)
+    - apply to (sourcetype, source, or host) and its matching value
+    - Map fieldName=newFieldName
+    - Map multiple fields by adding another field

+#### Calculated Field

+**Calculated Field** saves **frequently** used calculation you would do in searches with complex _eval_ statements and it is like a shorthand for a function made of SPL commands on **extracted fields**.

+For example, you might want to save something to do conversion between bytes to megabytes, or encoding some field to sha256, etc.

+- Steps: Settings -> Fields -> Calculated fields (add new)

+#### Search Macros

+**Macros** are **reusable** search strings or portions of search strings.
+It is useful for frequent searches with complicated search syntax and can store **entire search strings**.

+You can pass arguments (fields or constants) to the search.

+Steps: Settings -> Advanced Search -> Search macros (add new)

+Then use it in the search by surrounding the macro name with backticks.
+For example: `index=sales sourcetype=vendor_sales | stats sum(sale_price) as total_sales by Vendor | ``convertUSD`` `

+Within a search, use `ctrl-shift-E` or `cmd-shift-E` to **preview and expand** the macro used without running it.

+#### Datasets

+**Datasets** are small **subsets of data** for specific purposes, defined like tables with fields names as columns and fields values as cells.

+##### Lookups

+Lookups are in fact datasets that allow you to add useful values to your events not included in the indexed data.

+Field values from a Lookup are case sensitive by default

+Set it up in Splunk UI -> Settings -> Lookups -> Define a lookup table

+Use `| inputlookup <lookup_definition_name>` to verify lookup is setup correctly.

+Additionally, you can populate lookup table with search results or from external script or linux executable.
+Read more about [external lookups](https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Configureexternallookups){target=_blank} and [KVstore lookups](https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/ConfigureKVstorelookups){target=_blank}

+Some tips for using lookups:

+- in lookup table, keep the key field the first column
+- put lookups at the end of the search
+- if a lookup usage is very common in search, make it automatic
+- use KV store or gzip CSVs for large lookup table
+- only put data being used in lookup table
+- the `outputlookup` can output results of search to a static lookup table

+#### Pivot

+**Pivot** allows users to get knowledge from the data without learning SPL in deep; a UI-based tool can help the users with creating useful searches.
+It is like a tool created by knowledgable Splunk users to serve the users don't know much about Splunk.

+#### Data Models

+**Data Models** are made of Datasets and are knowledge objects that provide the data structure that drives Pivots.
+It can also be used to significantly **speed up** searches, reports, and dashboard.

+Data Models must be created by **Admins and Power Users** and are **hierarchically strucutred** datasets.
+Starting from a Root Object (a search with index and sourcetype), then add Child Objects (a filter or constraint).

+Data Models are good for **accelerating searches**.
+Doing searches on data models are like searching on some cached events that gets updated regularly.

+Steps: Settings -> Data Models -> New Data Model

+Then search the datamodel with `| datamodel keywords`

+Read more from the [doc page](http://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Acceleratedatamodels){target=_blank}

 ## Splunk Search Language (SPL)